 Less known, the sea Nyepi (Nyepi laut) is mostly celebrated on Nusa Lembongan, Ceningan and Penida.
 Inhabitants pay their respect to the god of the sea Dewa Baruna.
 On this day all marine activities are prohibited (so no boat, no diving, no fishing…).
 This day falls always on the full moon of the 4th month of the saka calendar (purnama kapat), so 7 lunar months after Nyepi.

-Balinese life is marked by 13 life-cycle rituals (manusa yadnya), you have the list here if you are interested.
+Balinese life is marked by 13 life-cycle rituals (manusa yadnya), which names can vary from place to place.

 Pregnancy and early age